Pleb5/satshoot/README.md

 4. Nostr has a strong bitcoin integration already
 5. There are many open-source nostr clients and NDK.
 Easy to start building
 6. Nostr accounts are permissionless: They don't depend on the client nor the relays to use the service
-7. Nostr is great for reputation scoring, for a decentralized protocol at least
+7. Nostr is great for reputation scoring, for a decentralized protocol at least.
+This makes room for innovation on the web-of-trust front.
 8. As for the custom client, a Progressive Web App seems like a good solution:
     1. App cannot be censored on app stores
     2. Cross-platform, nice native-like UI on all platforms.
 Bitcoiners interact with their self-custody setups mostly on desktops but the mobile experience allows for troubleshooters to work from anywhere.
-Also for optional group discussions it is good to have multi-device support
-    3. Easy to integrate with Alby, Mutiny and other browser-based LN wallets
+    3. Easy to integrate with Alby, Mutiny and other LN wallets supporting nostr wallet connect
+    4. The biggest downside of this approach is the fact that a browser will never be as secure to store private key material as most other solutions
-9. Being a flexible protocol used for all kinds of social use-cases, nostr allows for further features in the future, built on activity from Bitcoin Troubleshooting.
-E.g. Troubleshoots can become sources of further learning opportunities if a Bitcoiner chooses to share the private messages with coaches or coaching software
+9. Being a flexible protocol used for all kinds of social use-cases, nostr allows for further features in the future, built on activity from Bitcoin Troubleshooting
 ### Relays
 Once the nostr event kinds are defined, the users just subscribe to those event kinds and connect to their preferred relays.
 There can be some dedicated relays handling only these kinds that are necessary to Bitcoin Troubleshoot as defaults.